 - Easier inventory management.
 Manage your inventory free from anywhere and make sure you always have the right amount of stock on hand.

 - Cloud POS systems are more secure.
 PCI compliance and payment security is our problem, not yours.
-Your data is secured in a robust data center using tokenization, and it’s never stored on your device or locked in your personal server room (that could be easily hacked or peeked into by an employee).
+Your data is secured in a robust data centre using tokenisation, and it’s never stored on your device or locked in your personal server room (that could be easily hacked or peeked into by an employee).

 - No costly software upgrades or IT maintenance.
 Maintaining your own data server on your property is costly and time consuming, and it takes up precious space.
 With web-based POS software you don’t have to worry about any of this.

 - Easy to get started.
-No need to wait for a lengthy merchant service review process — sign up online for a free account or open a new location in minutes.
+No need to wait for a lengthy business service review process — sign up online for a free account or open a new location in minutes.